Q: What are the requirements for Summer Inbound host families?

 Q: Where will my visitor be from?

-A: Summer Inbound program countries have included Argentina, Costa Rica, Finland, Japan, Korea, and Norway, though not every program is offered every year.
+A: Summer Inbound program countries have included Argentina, Costa Rica, Finland, Japan, Korea, Norway and Taiwan, though not every program is offered every year.

 Q: Will my visitor speak English?

-A: Delegates’ English skills vary based on country of origin, and all delegates have studied English in school.
+A: Delegates’ English skills vary based on country of origin.
+All delegates have studied English in school, but their abilities will likely be limited.
 Part of the joy of hosting is learning new ways to communicate!